united-security-providers/usp-core-waap-killercoda/usp-core-waap-virtual-patch/step2/info.md

 Feel free to make sure other aspects of the [prometheus web application]({{TRAFFIC_HOST1_80}}) still work as expected.

+> &#128270; The virtual patch used in this scenario is a very simplified use-case and the [Coraza Seclang](https://coraza.io/docs/seclang/) is capable of filtering / blocking requests and responses based on various conditions (have a look at the [OWASP Core Rule Set](https://github.com/coreruleset/coreruleset/tree/main/rules) for more examples in addition to the Seclang documentation)

 ### Inspect USP Core WAAP logs

 To get more details why a request was blocked you can look into the Core WAAP logs using: